 Probate Avoidance.
 An attractive feature of a trust that distinguishes it from a last will and testament is that a trust is not required to go through probate.
 This means that your beneficiaries will have to wait at least 9 months and often longer for the probate process to end before receiving the bequests you left them.
 With a trust, your beneficiaries will receive distributions relatively quickly.

-Keep in mind, however, that even if you set up a living trust and transfer practically all of your assets to it prior to your death, there is always the possibility that there is an asset that you failed to transfer to your trust.
+Keep in mind, however, that even if you set up a living trust and transfer all of your assets to it prior to your death, there is always the possibility that there is an asset that you failed to transfer to your trust.
 As an experienced Bronx trust lawyer will explain, even if you have a trust, it is important to also have a will.
 Otherwise, any assets left out of the trust will be subject to the rules of intestate succession.

 Privacy.
 A trust is more private than a will.
-Because a will is probate, it will become public.
+Because a will is probated, it will become public.
 Probate records are public.
-This means that anyone can go to the Surrogate's Court are look at your will, see an inventory of your assets, and learn who inherits your property.
+This means that anyone can go to the Surrogate's Court and look at your will, see an inventory of your assets, and learn who inherits your property.

 There are several different types of trusts.
 The type of trust that you choose to set up depends on your goals.
 For example, you can set up a trust to provide for minor children or for elderly relatives.
 Some establish trusts for relatives who may need guidance in handling finances.
 A trust can also be set up to protect your assets should you become incapacitated.
 You can even set up a trust for the benefit of a pet.
 The legal requirements for establishing the trust, how trust funds must be managed, and when and how beneficiaries receive distributions depend on the type of trust established.

-Special Needs Trust.
-A special needs trust (SNT), also known as a supplemental needs trust, is a trust established for the benefit of a person with a severe and chronic or persistent disability.
+Special needs trust.
+A special needs trust (SNT), known as a supplemental needs trust in New York, is a trust established for the benefit of a person with a severe and chronic or persistent disability.
 NY EPTL § 7-1.12.
 The assets in a SNT can be used to cover necessities as well as quality-of-life items such as special therapies, entertainment, education, and special equipment and vehicles including wheelchairs or accessible vehicles.
 Those with special needs often receive need-based government benefits.
 Thus, there are limits on the amount of income and assets they may have and still qualify for such benefits.
-If a disabled person receives a substantial bequest or inter vivos gift, that person's benefits will likely be terminated.
+If a disabled person receives a substantial bequest, settlement, or inter vivos gift, that person's benefits will likely be terminated.
 Even if the bequest is substantial, the disabled recipient may very well deplete it fair quickly with medical bills, therapy, special equipment, residential care, and every day needs.

 Spendthrift Trust.
-A spendthrift trust is a specialized irrevocable trust.
-A spendthrift is an adult who is unable to manage money will.
+A spendthrift trust is a special type of irrevocable trust.
+A spendthrift is an adult who is unable to manage money well.
 A spendthrift tends to spend money carelessly and rack up a lot of debt.
 With a spendthrift trust you can give assets to a spendthrift without allowing that person to have unfettered access to the funds.
 Instead, the trustee will control the assets.
 In addition, with some exceptions creditors cannot access the funds while they are still in the trust.

-The exceptions to the general rule that assets in a spendthrift trust cannot be reached by creditors is that spendthrift trust assets can be reached to satisfy a federal tax lien, spouse support and child support obligations, and enforceable judgments and claims from creditors (only a percentage of trust income can be reached).
-You cannot create a spendthrift trust for yourself.
+The exceptions to the general rule that assets in a spendthrift trust cannot be reached by creditors is that spendthrift trust assets can be reached to satisfy a federal tax lien, spousal support and child support obligations, and enforceable judgments and claims from creditors (only a percentage of trust income can be reached).
+Note that you cannot create a spendthrift trust for yourself.

-Life Insurance Trust.
+Life insurance trust.
 A life insurance trust is an irrevocable trust that lets you reduce or even eliminate estate taxes so that more of your estate can go to your loved ones.
-With a life insurance trust, instead of you owning the life insurance policy, the trust is the beneficiary of the life insurance.
+With a life insurance trust, instead of you owning the life insurance policy, the trust is the owner of the life insurance.
 Upon your death the proceeds of the life insurance will be distributed to the trust.
 You can name anyone as the beneficiary of the policy.
 For example, you can provide that the trust assets are to be used for your child's college education with the balance distributed to your child after graduation.
 To learn more about the reasons to consider a life insurance trust, contact a skilled trust attorney in the Bronx.

 A trust is quite complicated to set up.
 Many trusts require not just knowing your goals, who you want to name as the trustee, and who you want to name as beneficiaries.
-Setting up a trust requires an understanding of complicate laws tax laws, estate planning laws, and in the case of special needs trusts, laws related to Medicaid and Social Security Income.
+Setting up a trust requires an understanding of complicated laws tax law, estate law, and in the case of special needs trusts, laws related to Medicaid and Social Security Income.
 If your trust is not set up correctly the goals of your trust may not be realized and the financial consequences may be severe.
-To ensure that your trust, will and other estate planning documents are properly drafted and executed, it is important that you work with an experienced practitioner.
-The staff at Stephen Bilkis and Associates has years of experience working closely with New York clients to develop a variety of types of trusts as well as wills and other estate planning documents.
+To ensure that your trust, will and other estate documents are properly drafted and executed, it is important that you work with an experienced trust attorney serving the Bronx.
+The staff at the Law Offices of Stephen Bilkis & Associates has years of experience working closely with New York clients to develop a variety of types of trusts as well as wills and other estate documents.
 Contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your case.
 We represent clients in the following locations: Bronx, Staten Island, Queens, Nassau County, Brooklyn, Long Island, Manhattan, Suffolk County, and Westchester County.